hyperledger-archives/indy-sdk/doc/migration-guide.md

 ### Signus API mapping
 The most significant change of this part is renaming Signus API to Did API.
-Furthermore, some functions of Signus API were deleted because the same goals can be achieved by using a combination of others.
+Furthermore, some functions of Signus API has been deleted because the same goals can be achieved by using a combination of others.

 <table>
   <th>v1.3.0 - Signus API</th>